Fung Kat Heung: Additional places of historic interest

 Also located in Fung Kat Heung is Miu Kok Yuen (妙覺園) and Ming Yuen (明園).

-Miu Kok Yuen is a Buddhist nunnery and martyrs' grave built in 1936 by the by the Tang (鄧) clan of Kam Tin (錦田) in commemoration of the Punti and other indigenous inhabitants of the New Territories who protested British colonial rule and died fighting in the Six-Day War of 1899.
+Miu Kok Yuen is a Buddhist nunnery and martyrs' grave built in 1936 by the Tang (鄧) clan of Kam Tin (錦田) in commemoration of the Punti and other indigenous inhabitants of the New Territories who protested British colonial rule and died fighting in the Six-Day War of 1899.
 This communal grave at Fung Kat Heung is the largest in the New Territories, measuring about 15 metres across and bearing the Chinese inscription 'Six days of outstanding bravery'.
 Elders from Kam Tin insist it contains at least 100 dead.
-The nuns pray for the souls of those who died three times a day.
+The nuns pray three times a day for the souls of those who died.
 In 1996, the grave was restored.

 Ming Yuen is a traditional village house.
 It is a one-story courtyard house.

 Education

 Fung Kat Heung is in Primary One Admission (POA) School Net 74.
 Within the school net are multiple aided schools (operated independently but funded with government money) and one government school: Yuen Long Government Primary School (元朗官立小學).